 What does it help with?
 Hangover prevention

-Drinking a big class of water just before you go to sleep replenishes the water levels in your body whilst you sleep, allowing you to wake up hangover-free.
+Drinking a big glass of water just before you go to sleep replenishes the water levels in your body while you sleep, allowing you to wake up hangover-free.

 Natural remedy 5: Ginger

 What does it help with?
 Nausea

 Ginger can help to quell feelings of sickness and nausea.
 Try infusing fresh ginger in hot water and then freezing it into ice cubes.
 Suck on the ice cubes during the day or melt them into the water to help smooth your sick feeling.

 Ginger biscuits or other ginger-containing products can also help.
 If you get motion sick when traveling, try slowly nibbling on some ginger biscuits.
 The trick is not to eat them too quickly (or eat too many!) or the nauseous feeling may return.

 Cherries contain high levels of melatonin which is the same hormone that your body uses to regulate sleep patterns.
 Eating a handful of cherries before bed – or drinking cherry juice – can help to reduce insomnia.

 Natural remedy 7: Chamomile

 If you’re feeling anxious, partake in a warm, soothing cup of chamomile tea.
 Chamomile contains a compound called Matricaria recutita which binds to the same brain receptors as drugs such as Valium.

 If you don’t like the taste, you can also purchase chamomile as a supplement in capsule form.